Return to Subjects

 • Opportunities to reflect and build on prior learning

-• Differentiated activities or support (e.g. word banks, writing frames ) for children with SEND
+• Differentiated activities or support (e.g. word banks, writing frames) for children with SEND or EAL

 Impact